Academic Catalog

 ART 31000 Advanced Drawing (LA)

 Students build upon skills developed at the intermediate level in drawing, discovering how contemporary drawing exists in an expanded field.
 Students further develop their ability to conceptualize the relationship between form and content, and conduct independently guided work.
-May be repeated twice for a total of Prerequisites: Any ART 21xxx.
+May be repeated twice for a total of 12 credits.
+Prerequisites: Any ART 21xxx.
 (F,S,Y)

 4 Credits